LEARN-LK/lms/Progress-plugin.md

 #### **Step-by-Step Installation**

 1. **Download the Plugin**:
-   - Go to the [Moodle Plugin Directory](https://moodle.org/plugins/block_completion_progress) and download the latest version of the **Completion Progress** plugin as a zip file.
+   - Go to the Moodle Plugin Directory and download the latest version of the **Completion Progress** plugin as a zip file or go directly to the [Moodle Plugin Directory](https://moodle.org/plugins/block_completion_progress)

 2. **Install the Plugin in Moodle**:
    - Log in to Moodle as an administrator.